growgami/ai-newsletter-single-client-focused-/README.md

    - Check slack_pump.log for errors
    - Ensure Apify API token is valid
    - Monitor Slack bot connection status
+   - Verify tweets have `from_slack: true` flag set
+   - Check if Slack tweets appear in `combined_filtered.json`

 4. **Process Management**
    - Use `pm2 logs` to check for errors